owkin/GrAIdient/Docs/Examples/LLM.md

 1. Generate text from a prompt with Mistral 7B Instruct model.
 1. Generate text from a prompt with Llama 2 7B Chat model.
 1. Generate text from a prompt with Llama 3 8B Instruct model.
+1. Generata text from a prompt with Gemme 2 2B Instruct model.

 ## Further tests